Archives 2025

 National Mortgage Rate Averages

-Last month, in contrast, 30-year rates sank to 6.50%, their cheapest average of 2025.
-And back in September, 30-year rates plunged to a two-year low of 5.89%.
+In March, however, 30-year rates sank to 6.50%, their lowest average of 2025.
+And in September, 30-year rates plunged to a two-year low of 5.89%.

 National Averages of Lenders’ Best Mortgage Rates